ENG517/Procedure/synks/p-magazine-images.md

 # Place and Format Images

-### Introduction
-By using image frames, you can add images into your document.
-Once you have assembled your images, created the document, and made the desired master pages, you can use image frames to add photos and other visual elements into the magazine.
+You can add photos and other visual elements into your document using image frames.

 ## 1. Create image frames

-Select the _Rectangle Frame Tool_ and draw a frame on the page where you want the image to go.
+1. Select the _Rectangle Frame Tool_
+2. Draw a frame on the page where you want the image to go

 ## 2. Place your photo

-Use _File_ > _Place_ to select your image file, or paste the image onto the artboard, to the side of the page, and drag and drop the file onto the frame
+1. Open the _File_ menu from the toolbar and select _Place_
+2. Select your image file from its folder location to copy it onto your artboard

+Or
+ 1. Right click on an image from document or web page
+ 2. Select _Copy_
+ 3. Open the project, and right click on an area to the side of the artboard
+ 4. Select _Paste_
+ 5. Drag and drop new image into the desired location on the artboard

 ## 3. Position and Scale
 - Use the **Selection Tool (v)** to move the image.